-As discussed in Note 6 to the Condensed Consolidated Financial Statements, Seaboard recognized a one-time retirement agreement termination gain of \$1,310,000 net of tax, in unrecognized pension cost in other comprehensive income during the second quarter of 2013.
+As discussed in Note 6 to the Condensed Consolidated Financial Statements, Seaboard recognized a one-time retirement agreement termination gain of \$1,310,000 net of tax, in unrecognized pension cost in other comprehensive loss during the second quarter of 2013.

 The foreign currency translation adjustment primarily represents the effect of the Argentine peso currency exchange fluctuation on the net assets of the Sugar segment.
-At June 29, 2013, the Sugar segment had \$189,857,000 in net assets denominated in Argentine pesos and \$1,700,000 in net assets denominated in U.S. dollars.
+At September 28, 2013, the Sugar segment had \$175,807,000 in net assets denominated in Argentine pesos and \$1,468,000 in net assets denominated in U.S. dollars.
 Management anticipates that the Argentine peso may continue to weaken against the U.S. dollar and thus it is anticipated that Seaboard will incur additional foreign currency translation adjustment losses in other comprehensive loss during the remainder of 2013.

 With the exception of the foreign currency translation adjustment to which a 35 percent federal tax rate is applied, income taxes for components of accumulated other comprehensive loss were recorded using a 39 percent effective tax rate.
-In addition, the unrecognized pension cost includes \$20,346,000 related to employees at certain subsidiaries for which no tax benefit has been recorded.
+In addition, the unrecognized pension cost includes \$19,954,000 related to employees at certain subsidiaries for which no tax benefit has been recorded.

-On October 19, 2012, the Board of Directors extended through October 31, 2015 the share repurchase program initially approved on November 6, 2009.
-Under this share repurchase program, Seaboard was originally authorized to repurchase from time to time up to \$100,000,000 market value of its Common Stock in open market or privately negotiated purchases which may be above or below the traded market price.
+On November 1, 2013, Seaboard's Board of Directors authorized an additional \$75,000,000 for use in purchasing Seaboard's Common Stock pursuant to Seaboard's share repurchase program initially approved in November 2009, and which previously had \$100,000,000 of authority.
+As of September 28, 2013, \$15,856,000 remained available for repurchases under this program, before the newly authorized additional \$75,000,000.
+For the nine months ended September 28, 2013, Seaboard repurchased 6,430 shares of common stock at a total cost of \$17,349,000.
+The share repurchase program is in effect through October 31, 2015.
+Under this share repurchase program, Seaboard is authorized to repurchase its Common Stock from time to time in open market or privately negotiated purchases, which may be above or below the traded market price.
 During the period that the share repurchase program remains in effect, from time to time, Seaboard may enter into a 10b5-1 plan authorizing a third party to make such purchases on behalf of Seaboard.
 The stock repurchase will be funded by cash on hand.
 Shares repurchased will be retired and resume the status of authorized and unissued shares.
 All stock repurchased will be made in compliance with applicable legal requirements and the timing of the repurchases and the number of shares repurchased at any given time will depend upon market conditions, compliance with Securities and Exchange Commission regulations and other factors.
 The Board's stock repurchase authorization does not obligate Seaboard to acquire a specific amount of common stock and the stock repurchase program may be suspended at any time at Seaboard's discretion.
-As of June 29, 2013, \$19,512,000 remained available for repurchases under this program.
-For the six months ended June 29, 2013, Seaboard repurchased 5,092 shares of common stock at a total cost of \$13,693,000.